PARTICLE_SPH

 $\displaystyle{ R = s \cdot h }$

 where $h$ is the initial SPH node spacing and the default value of $s=2.5$.
+If an SPH particle becomes isolated from its neighbours, it is automatically deactivated.

 There is, by default, a dynamic repositioning of SPH coordinates that helps supressing tensile instability modes.
 This feature can be turned off by setting correction=2.

 The SPH particle density scale factor $dsf$ is optional and it is used to control the relative particle density (number of particles per unit volume) in the different subdomains.
-Increasing $dsf$ for a subdomain means that a larger fraction of the total number of particles will be allocated to that specific subdomain.
+Increasing $dsf$ for a subdomain means that a larger fraction of the total number of particles $N_p$ will be allocated to that specific subdomain.

 By default, SPH particles using different material ID's will merge when coming into contact.
 However, this interaction can be changed to friction free sliding by setting slide=1.